-Some of the litter fall (added to fastC) is converted into humus.
-For HYPE this means that fastC (where litter fall was added) is transformed to humusC in the uppermost soil layer.
+Some of the litter fall is converted into humus.
+For HYPE this means that fastC (the pool where litter fall was added) is transformed to humusC in the uppermost soil layer.
 In Figure 2 the pool of humusC is denoted slowC because of its slower transformation rates.